Tips to Save

 Review All of Your Coverage

 Your liability coverage pays for bodily injury and property damage that you cause in accidents.
 Don’t get caught short by reducing your liability limits to the state minimums.
 Buying more coverage might seem like an odd way to save, but the benefit comes if you have a costly claim, which can put your life’s savings at risk.
-If you have another car that you can use while your vehicle is being repaired, you don’t need to pay for rental reimbursement coverage.
-Drop roadside assistance if you have an auto club membership that’s a better deal, or if it’s part of your new car’s warranty.
+If you have another car that you can use while your vehicle is being repaired, you don’t need to pay for rental-reimbursement coverage.
+Drop roadside assistance if you have an auto-club membership that’s a better deal, or if it’s part of your new car’s warranty.

 Take Advantage of Discounts

-• New drivers who have taken a driver training course
+- New drivers who have taken a driver-training course

-• Installing anti-theft and safety equipment
+- Anti-theft and safety equipment

 Manage Teenage Driver Risk

 Adding a teenager to your policy can hike your costs by 50 to 100 percent.
 Make sure your child takes a safe-driving course before getting a license.
 Make it a rule that unsafe driving will mean loss of driving privileges.
-Inform your insurer if the child isn’t licensed, or if your child is a college student residing more than 100 miles from your home and doesn’t have a car.

 Maintain a Good Credit Score